TheBoonAI/scrounger/django_backend/README.md

 as endpoints for serving thumbnails and videos.

 #### scrounger/urls.py
-Configures the routing paths to the endpoint functions contained in the `views.py`.
+Configures the routing paths to the endpoint functions contained in `views.py`.
 This is where to go when looking for available endpoints or creating new ones.

 #### scrounger/settings.py